bareos/bareos/manuals/en/developers/regression.md

 The directory structure of the regression tests is:

       regress                - Makefile, scripts to start tests
-        |------ scripts      - Scripts and conf files
+        |------ scripts      - Scripts (and old configuration files)
-        |-------tests        - All test scripts are here
+        |------ tests        - All test scripts are here
+        |------ configs      - configuration files (for newer tests)
         |
         |------------------ -- All directories below this point are used
         |                       for testing, but are created from the